valdezpa09/homio/README.md

 ## **homio_entity_layout**

-The homio_entity_layout.yaml is a layout include file designed to make placing entity cards in a consistent, responsive layout easy.
+The homio enitiy layout is a layout include file designed to make placing entity cards in a consistent, responsive layout easy.
 It handles spacing, responsive column counts, and layout switching for mobile views.

 You don’t need to touch this file — just include it where you want a grid of homio_entity cards (or other custom buttons) to appear.

-💡 Features
+**Features**
 Horizontal scroll layout on large screens

 Responsive grid (2 columns) on tablets